WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` in order to perform update.

 * The :ref:`languages` are now automatically updated on upgrade, use :setting:`UPDATE_LANGUAGES` to disable that.
+* Handling of context and location has been changed for :ref:`winrc`, :ref:`html`, :ref:`idml`, and :ref:`txt` file formats.
+In most cases the context is now shown as location.

 .. seealso:: :ref:`generic-upgrade-instructions`